xerub/ldid/README.md

 # ldid

-This is simply a small update to [xerub's (well, saurik's) ldid](https://github.com/xerub/ldid) to compile for ldid2 which may be necessary for some iOS jailbreaks.
+This is simply a small update to [xerub's unofficial fork](https://github.com/xerub/ldid), originally from [saurik's git](git://git.saurik.com/ldid.git).
+This has been updated to compile for ldid2 which is necessary for some iOS jailbreaks.

 `ldid` and `ldid2` macOS binaries are provided for convenience.